 However, it looked like if you got to the west side of the park there would be even better compositions.
 However, it did also look crowded up that way.
 I guess, add this to my list of locations I need to get back and shoot again in the future.

 There are so many places for photography of The Golden Gate Bridge.
 This list is simply my experience.
 I’ve listed a couple other locations that people have mentioned below.
 However, if you have other cool photo spots of the bridge, please mention them in the comments and I’ll add them.
 Better yet, drop a photo example with it!

-Down at the wharf, there are a couple places that might be interesting to photograph the bridge.
-It’s a bit off in the distance, but using things like the piers and sea breakers might make for some interesting images.
+Down at the wharf, there are a couple places that might be interesting to get Golden Gate Bridge pictures.
+I’ve seen a couple images that are really cool from here.
+Sure, it’s a bit off in the distance, but using things like the piers and sea breakers might make for some interesting images.